kathiravanrs/CodeWriter/README.md

 # CodeWriter
-A Tkinter based python app to copy code from a FireStore database to VIT's weekly challenge portal.
+A Python app for windows to copy code from my FireStore database to VIT's weekly challenge portal.

+This app basically types the code wherever the cursor is placed.